rwx logs

 The ID of the task to download logs for.
 You can find the task ID in the URL when viewing a task in the RWX UI.

-Passing a top-level or "group" task ID (i.e. one with child tasks) will download a .zip file containing the logs for all child tasks.
+Passing a top-level or "group" task ID (i.e. one with child tasks) will download the logs for all child tasks, automatically extracted to the output directory.
+This includes logs from any background processes that ran within those tasks.

 Options